-In order to comply with the legislation governing municipal operation, we have managed to approve the IDP and budget for the 2024/25 and two outer years.
-The process was done under stringent conditions, as the related processes were undertaken during the lockdown period.
+To comply with the legislation governing municipal operation, we have managed to approve the IDP and budget for the 2024/25 and two outer years.

 It is pleasing to note that the kind of relationship prevailing between management and staff is warm and cordial, which is conducive to the staff's high moral, and also enhances the best service delivery process.
-Also encouraging, is the best relationship which has been experienced between management and labor.
-Because of this, we have not experienced a single labor protest across the financial year.